ddavidhahn/Final-Exam-Plotter/README.md

 ```
 CS 161 | TuTh | after 5:00pm
 ```
 Note that your lecture day and lecture start time must match exactly.
-For a complete list, please consult the README file.
+For a complete list, please consult the [list section](#daytime_list).

 ### Special cases
 If your course is a special course (Chemistry 1A, Chemistry 1B, Economics 1, or Economics 100B), simply leave the full course name and number in the `__lecture_days__` slot and leave the `__lecture_start_time__` empty.